A Simple Way to Understand Risk Management

 The Elements of Risk

-Politics - mass influences on policy shifts.
+Politics — Mass influences on policy shifts.

-Economics - competition for wealth.
+Economics — Competition for wealth.

-Social - way of life and equality.
+Social — Culture, way of life and equality.

-Technology - new tools and methods.
+Technology — New tools and methods.

-Environment - biosphere.
-Nature's living and non-living things.
+Environment — Biosphere: nature's living and non-living things.

-Legal - boundaries of allowable actions.
+Legal — Boundaries of allowable actions.

 The Components of Risk

-Sources of Risk - any object or action that can cause distress.
+Sources of Risk — Any object or action that can cause distress.

-Risk Causality - chain of risk events.
+Risk Causality — A chain of risk events.

 Measuring Risk

-Possibility - any event that can happen.
+Possibility — Any event that can happen.

-Probability - chances of an event happening.
+Probability — The likelihood of an event occurring.

-Impact - dollar losses itself.
+Impact — The financial itself.

-Risk Severity - how bad is the situation relative to your tolerance.
+Risk Severity — How bad is the situation relative to your tolerance.

 Managing Risk

-Risk Analysis - measuring the risks you have identified.
+Risk Analysis — Measuring the risks you have identified.

 Risk Assessment = Risk Identification + Risk Analysis + Risk Evaluation

-Risk Treatment - finding ways to reduce risk.
+Risk Treatment — Finding ways to reduce risk.

 How do Risks Manifest?